SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection

-Despite more than a 200$\times$ difference in hash capacity, the reconstruction accuracy and coverage estimation remained remarkably stable across all scenes, exhibiting no consistent trend of degradation, as shown in~\Tref{table:hash_ablation}.
+Despite more than a 200$\times$ difference in hash capacity, the performance remains stable across all settings, with only minor variations in PSNR, SSIM, and LPIPS, as shown in~\Tref{table:hash_ablation}.
 No consistent degradation trend is observed as the hash size decreases.

-This insensitivity arises from two structural properties of our pipeline.
-(1) Only occupied voxels are hashed, while empty regions are skipped entirely; because occupancy varies widely across scenes, the effective load factor of the hash table remains low even for relatively small hash sizes.
+We attribute this insensitivity to two aspects of the pipeline: (1) Only occupied voxels are hashed, while empty regions are skipped entirely; because occupancy varies widely across scenes, the effective load factor of the hash table remains low even for relatively small hash sizes.
 (2) Residual inconsistencies introduced by collisions are further mitigated by the subsequent Fisher-based fine selection stage, which provides an additional layer of error correction.
 Together, these results suggest that the coverage prefiltering is robust to hash size over a wide range in our benchmark setting.

-Together, these factors make the coverage prefilter highly robust to hash collisions in practice.
-While scenarios with extremely dense occupancy may increase collision likelihood, such cases did not arise in our benchmarks, and our empirical sweep demonstrates that the method maintains stable performance across a wide range of hash sizes.